-Every compliance audit will ask you to secure SSH, and every time a scanner checks the configuration or CSPM of your cloud account you’ll be warned for it.
+Every compliance audit will ask you to securing SSH, and every time a scanner checks the configuration or CSPM of your cloud account you’ll be warned for it.
 For example, if you don’t secure SSH on EC2, you’ll certainly get a critical alert stating that one of your Security Groups has its SSH port (22) open to the world.

 When this happens, you may think: Have I been pwned?

 And you wouldn’t be at fault, since internet information and marketing materials are often quite alarming on this topic.
 But is it really THAT bad?

 In this article, we’ll honestly explain the real threats that you are susceptible to when you have this misconfiguration.

 The Secure Shell Protocol (SSH) is the standard for remotely managing a server/machine, and replaces telnet as the secure alternative.
 This is a main entry point for attackers, since once you can access via SSH, you are several steps closer to gaining control of the full machine.
 It is therefore important to protect and audit SSH logins.

 When talking about AWS, SSH is enabled by default on EC2 instances.
 As soon as you spin up a machine, SSH access is configured via a RSA key pair.
 And it’s rather easy to connect via an SSH client if you have access to those keys.
 However, this ease of access also makes it convenient for attackers.
 AWS explains how to securing SSH on EC2 following best practices.
 In summary:

 - Don’t expose the SSH port to the world.

 - Don’t allow the root user to use an SSH terminal.